segenel/selim-genel-dotnet-code-challange/ReadMe.md

 ### How to Use
-The following endpoints are available to use:
+The following Employee endpoints are the available to use:
 ```
 * CREATE
     * HTTP Method: POST